NorthernWidget/DS3231/Documentation/Utilities.md

 Your friendly neighborhood Documentarian will make a non-engineer's attempt to explain.

 An oscillator's frequency can vary with temperature.
-It can also vary with minute changes in electrical capacitance.
+It can also vary with small changes in electrical capacitance.

 The DS3231 hardware includes an array of tiny capacitors that become engaged or disengaged in regulating the oscillator, based on the measured voltage level from a temperature sensor.